Emanuel-san/Mortage-web/README.md

 See [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) for documentation on each option.

-You know have an EC2 instance reachable on port 8080 running your latest version and data.
+You now have an EC2 instance reachable on port 8080 running your latest version and data.

 ### Modifications to input data file *prospects.txt* (IDE, JAR, DOCKER)